remix-run/react-router/issue_template.md

 Think you found a bug?
 ======================
-The best thing to do is make a failing test in the repo and send it as a pull request so we can see exactly what is wrong and start fixing immediately.
+The best bug report is a failing test in the repository as a pull request.
 Otherwise, please use the "BUG REPORT" template below.

 Have a feature request?
 =======================
-Remove the template from below and provide thoughtful commentary on what this feature means for your product.
+Remove the template from below and provide thoughtful commentary *and code samples* on what this feature means for your product.
 What will it allow you to do that you can't do today?
 How will it make current work-arounds straightforward?
 What potential bugs and edge cases does it help to avoid? etc. Please keep it product-centric.

-Also, Please include code samples of the feature's usage.

 -->

 <!-- BUG TEMPLATE -->
 ## Version
 2.0.0

 ## Test Case
 http://jsbin.com/sacerobuxi/edit?html,js,output

 ## Steps to reproduce